elatov/elatov.github.io/_posts/2013-09-11-combine-vobsub-subidx-format-subtitles-single-subrip-srt-format-file.md

     > Is his face among

-the **sed** file doesn&#8217;t do too much, it just searches for common patterns and replaces them.
+the **sed** file doesn't do too much, it just searches for common patterns and replaces them.
 Here are the contents of that file:

     $ cat /usr/share/subtitleripper/gocrfilter_en.sed
     # Replace common gocr mistakes in english language